RainyXeon/Rainlink/README.md

     auth: 'youshallnotpass',
     secure: false,
     // You don't have to add this properties if you're using lavalink v4.
-    // About using lavalink v3.7.x, you can change to lavalink@3
-    // About using nodelink v2, you can change to nodelink@2
+    // If you use a version other than lavalink, you can refer to the Drivers section above
-    driver: "lavalink@4"
+    driver: "lavalink/v4/koinu"
 }];

 const client = new Client({intents: [Guilds, GuildVoiceStates, GuildMessages, MessageContent]});